EPP Faculty :: Jeremy J. Michalek

 Scaife Hall 324

 Phone: (412) 268-3765

-Associate Professor, Department of Engineering and Public Policy and Department of Mechanical Engineering
+Associate Professor, Mechanical Engineering / Engineering and Public Policy

 Theories and tools to understand and assist decision-making in design and product development, electrified vehicles